Suzanne Césaire: Literary career

 Césaire wrote in French and published seven essays during her career as a writer.
 All seven of these essays were published between 1941 and 1945 inTropiques.
 Her writing explored themes such as Caribbean identity, civilisation, and surrealism.

-While her writing remains largely unknown to Anglophone readers, excerpts from her essays "Leo Frobenius and the Problem of Civilisations", "A Civilisation's Discontent", "1943: Surrealism and Us", and "The Great Camouflage" can be found translated into English in the anthology The Refusal of the Shadow: Surrealism and the Caribbean (Verso, 1996), edited by Michael Richardson.
+While her writing was long largely unknown to Anglophone readers, excerpts from her essays "Leo Frobenius and the Problem of Civilisations", "A Civilisation's Discontent", "1943: Surrealism and Us", and "The Great Camouflage" were translated into English in the anthology The Refusal of the Shadow: Surrealism and the Caribbean (Verso, 1996), edited by Michael Richardson.
+All seven essays appeared in a 2012 volume, The Great Camouflage: Writings of Dissent (1941-1945), translated by Keith L. Walker.

 Césaire had a particular affinity with surrealism, which she described as "the tightrope of our hope".
 In her essay "1943: Surrealism and Us", she called for a Martinican surrealism:

 "Our surrealism will then deliver it the bread of its depths.
 Finally, those sordid contemporary antinomies of black/white, European/African, civilised/savage will be transcended.
 The magical power of the mahoulis will be recovered, drawn forth from living sources.
 Colonial stupidity will be purified in the blue welding flame.
 Our value as metal, our cutting edge of steel, our amazing communions will be recovered."

 Césaire also developed a close relationship with André Breton following his visit to Martinique in 1941.
 She dedicated an essay to him ("André Breton, poet", 1941) and received a poem dedicated to her in return ("For madame Suzanne Césaire", 1941).
 This encounter with André Breton opened the way for her development of Afro-Surrealism.